Neil3108/Neil3108.github.io/README.md

     </p>

 #### **2. Adding your resume**
 The file that will have your resume needs to be named `index.md`.
 There are two way to have your resume in repository.
-Making a new file and writing your resume directly in Github and uploading the file that already have your resume formatted in Markdown.
+1. Making a new file and Writing your resume directly in Github.
+2. Uploading the file that already have your resume formatted in Markdown.

 1) **Making a new file** <br />
     a.
 Click on **Add file** at the upper center of the page and select **Create new file**.
     <p align="center">